Home » Does Size Matter? Email & Font Sizes

 You get to use your preference, and then, because you are thoughtful and considerate towards the person on the other side who may wonder or not like your larger font choice, you put the font size back to the default.
 Win-win!

-Unless visually impaired, keep your font size set at the default of your email software program.
+Unless you are visually impaired, keep your font size set to the default of your email program.
 This way, by choosing your words carefully in place of formatting, you can avoid unnecessary misunderstandings.

 Get the word out...